jkarstensen/meta/README.md

 ### Identifiers
 The data repository, will be built around a controlled vocabulary consisting of a hierarchy of identifiers.
-We encourage the use of these identifiers in building file names and for inclusion as file meda-data.
+We also encourage the use of these identifiers in building file names and for inclusion as file meda-data.
 We hope that doing so will help all of us see and more effectively use the diversity of data that has been collected, and also ease collaboration.

-The database will be built upon a hierarchical application (following the order below) of an applicable subset of identifiers as follows:
+The identifiers are as follows, not every identifier will apply to every instance:

   * **campaign-ID:**  EUREC4A
   * **project-ID:**  An optional identifier to allow groups to give additional specificity to a set of measurements collected with different platforms, for instance ATOMIC